Beyond Zero-Allocation

 Async Operations as Continuation Coordination

-// Familiar async code that coordinates through continuations
+// async code coordinating through continuations

 let processFileAsync filename = async {